launchableinc/cli/docs/policies/data-privacy-and-protection/README.md

 ## Removing personal information from Launchable

-Launchable stores information from Git commits.
-In that context, consider a developer's [Git profile information](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_git_config) \(user name and email address\) as the personal information sent over to Launchable.
+Launchable stores user email addresses for the purpose of authentication.

 ### Does Launchable support access requests and the ability to provide customer data in a readable and easily transferable format when required by the customer?